-You want to talk to your kids about bullying, but how do you open up the conversation?
-Watch one of these good family movies about bullying!
-There are many movies out there that deal with this topic and will help open up the conversation between you and your kids, whatever age they are.
+There are many bullying movies on Netflix that deal with this topic and will help open up the conversation between you and your kids, whatever age they are.
 Bullying is not like it used to be when you were in school.
-These days technology plays a part and that brings it’s own special kind of damage.
-It is a serious subject that warrants a discussion so the lines of communication are open.
+These days technology plays a part and that brings its own special kind of damage.
+It is a serious subject that warrants a discussion, so the lines of communication are open.
 Here are a few of my suggestions for good family movies about bullying broken down for older kids and younger kids.

-Bully: This documentary follows about 4 kids in school and on the bus who are bullied.
+As far as bullying movies go, this is definitely one of the most heart-wrenching.
+This documentary follows about 4 kids in school and on the bus who are bullied.
 It opens with a father talking about his son who committed suicide because he was bullied.
 One of the principals is even caught on camera simply telling the kids to get to class when he witnessed bullying.
-In my opinion, parents should get more involved in this topic when it comes to the schools.
-I think (and again, just my opinion) schools are afraid to get too involved sometimes.
+Given the intense subject matter, I suggest watching this one with your older teenagers.
+It’s definitely too much for younger kids.

-The Fat Boy Chronicles: As if being overweight wasn’t enough, Jimmy Winterpock is a Freshman who is bullied, mostly by the football team.
-Of course there is a love interest in the story.
+As if being overweight wasn’t enough, Jimmy Winterpock is a Freshman who is bullied, mostly by the football team.
+Of course, there is a love interest in the story.
 He befriends a girl, who he learns is cutting herself.
 They soon start to go to church together.
 He starts to run with dad, wanting to lose weight.
 Still dealing with taunts because is 5’5” and 188 pounds, he starts to tutor the captain of the football team.
-How awkward that must be!